President and CEO, Terra Foundation

 Here we have a homegrown star.
 Beckwith has been back in Chicago for a minute, but it seems like she never left us.
 Since returning home in 2011, she’s curated significant shows at the MCA, including “The Freedom Principle” of 2015 and last year’s solo show of The Propeller Group, an American and Vietnamese artist collaborative.
 Beckwith was awarded VIA Art Fund’s inaugural curatorial fellowship grant this year and will serve as the chair of New York’s Armory Show’s inaugural curatorial summit in 2018.

-Chair of Museum Education, Art Institute of Chicago
+Chair for Learning and Public Engagement, Art Institute of Chicago

 As museums everywhere reconsider their educational missions in light of the rapid advance of technologies and the diversification and expansion of the artistic canon, Jacqueline Terrassa takes charge of a department in great need of change.
 Coming most recently from the Metropolitan Museum in New York, Terrassa nonetheless has deep Chicago roots, with years of experience at the Museum of Contemporary Art, the Smart Museum and the Hyde Park Art Center.
 The endowed position at the Art Institute will afford her a wide capacity to redevelop the education program at a moment when the winds of change could thrust her work to the forefront of an evolving field.